yactouat/pips_channel_personal-website_api/README.md

 the testing and building part happens whenever a pull request is created or updated, be aware that a file tracking the latest build commit SHA is used to facilitate auto push, so dont be surprised if you need to pull again before pushing your work on a PR;

 the deploying to the GCP part happens whenever a new release is created on Github; you must have a project with the billing setup on the GCP

+if you have provisioned a database that requires a root SSL certificate, you'll need to configure a secret for this

+## connecting to the Supabase Postgres instance (if you're using Supabase too)

+- you'll need to download the root SSL certificate from the Supabase dashboard
+- a `pgAdmin` client is provided via the `docker-compose.yml` file, you can use it to connect to the database; it is available on port 8080 after a `docker-compose up` command
+- if you're having troubles to connect to the database, check out [the Supabase documentation](https://supabase.com/docs/guides/database/connecting-to-postgres#connection-pool)

 ### deploying to the GCP manually